grace-bible/Out-of-office-automation/README.md

-# Time-off-request-app for Google Sheet
+# Time-off-request-app for Google Shee

 Rember to set your calendar id in